 Ukrainian City of Seven Hills and The Best Way to See Them All

-Italian city of Rome proudly bears a title of a "city of seven hills", however many other cities across the globe claim the same title.
+The Italian city of Rome proudly bears the title of a "city of seven hills", however many other cities across the globe claim the same title.
 Kyiv, the capital of Ukraine is one of them.
 You can literally feel each hill as you go explore this ancient and beautiful city, but I think the best way to see them all (or at least most of them) is if you take a Dnipro river cruise from the River Port at the Podil neighbourhood.

 The River Port is conveniently located at the subway station "Poshtova Ploscha" or at the lower funicular station.